LLNL/metall/docs/readthedocs/external/ripples.md

 Metall allows applications to store the C++ containers easily.
 It also has multiple features for large-scale data management, such as the snapshot, parallel data copy, and user-level mmap implementation support for better data locality.

-This collaboration is aiming at leveraging Metall in Ripples' actual workload.
+This collaboration aims at leveraging Metall in Ripples' actual workload.
 To investigate how Metall can improve Ripples', we have integrated Metall into Ripples.

 ### Integrating Metall into Ripples